I-2-10-6.Notice of Hearing

 The ALJ is revisiting an issue of fraud or similar fault that was previously decided in the claimant's favor.

-Additionally, when specifically identified by the Social Security Administration (SSA), this section does not apply to the Office of the Inspector General (OIG) referrals of information pursuant to section 1129(l) of the Social Security Act or information from a criminal prosecutor with jurisdiction over potential or actual related criminal cases.
-When SSA receives information regarding an individual or multiple individuals pursuant to section 1129(l) of the Social Security Act, SSA must use the redetermination procedures, as explained in HALLEX I-1-3-25.
+Additionally, when specifically identified by the Social Security Administration (SSA), this section does not apply to the Office of the Inspector General (OIG) referrals of information pursuant to section 1129(l) of the Social Security Act (Act) or information from a criminal prosecutor with jurisdiction over potential or actual related criminal cases.
+When SSA receives information regarding an individual or multiple individuals pursuant to section 1129(l) of the Act, SSA will generally use the redetermination and non-redetermination cases procedures, as explained in HALLEX I-1-3-25 and I-1-3-26.

 To give notice, the following language is included in the “Issues I Will Consider” section of the notice of hearing:

 I will also consider the issue of whether evidence in your case should be disregarded because fraud or similar fault was involved in providing the evidence.
 [Section 205(u)] [and/or] [Section 1631(e)(7)] of the Social Security Act, as amended, [requires][require] that evidence in a claim for benefits be disregarded if there is reason to believe that fraud or similar fault was involved in providing that evidence.
-I plan to consider whether there was fraud or similar fault in your case.
-I will decide that fraud or similar fault was involved only if there is reason to believe, after considering all the evidence in your case, that it is more likely than not that you or any other person connected to your claim knowingly gave us false or incomplete information that could influence my decision on your claim for benefits.
+I will decide that fraud or similar fault was involved only if there is reason to believe, after considering all the evidence in your case, that you or any other person connected to your claim knowingly gave us false or incomplete information or knowingly concealed information that could influence my decision on your claim for benefits.
+Before I disregard evidence involving fraud or similar fault, I will provide you the opportunity to object to disregarding the evidence and consider your objection.

 B. Additional Witnesses